 This is what The Consort of Melbourne has planned for the near future.
-We'll be updating this page regularly, so please feel free to check in with us from time to time to see what we're up to.
+We'll be updating this page regularly, so please feel free to check in with us from time to time to see what we've got planned.

 Friday 16 November, 7:30pm